 Piano tones and the keyboard

-This article explains how the piano keys on a keyboard are arranged and the reason for it.
-You will learn the difference between white and black notes and there to find a certain note.
+This article explains how piano keys are arranged on a keyboard and the reason for it.
+You will learn the difference between white and black notes and where to find a certain note.

 The

-graphic representation shows all the natural notes on the piano (C, D, E, F, G, A and B) together with how they are arranged in a musical notation system (treble clef).
+graphic representations (above one octave, below two octaves) shows all the natural notes on the piano (C, D, E, F, G, A and B) together with how they are arranged in a musical notation system (treble clef).
 The seven white keys correspond to with the same notes all over the keyboard, what differs is the pitch.

 Tones and pitches

-A piano can contain different numbers of keys since there are only twelve different tones, which are repeated with diverse pitches.
+A piano can contain different numbers of keys since there are only twelve different tones, which are repeated at different pitches.
 A pitch is the frequency of the sound measured in hertz, but it is easier to think of low, mid and high ranges.
 On the left side of the keyboard is the low ranges (bass) and on the right side the high ranges (treble).

 On the picture above, you can see the placements of the C note and how it is repeated on different octaves (the interval between two notes of the same kind).
 So, when playing a C on the piano, you have seven alternatives – in most cases you will choose between the mid-range alternatives.